 The main objective of WP 5 is to identify and define recommendations for calls for R&D proposals to the Commission.
-Building on input from other related work packages (WP 2-Benchmarking Green Technologies, WP 3- Sustainable Green Technologies, and WP 4-Smart exploitation of ICT-flows), task 5.2 has an explicit focus on identifying recommendations for future calls for R&D proposals to the Commission.
-Important subtasks in this work are:
+Building on input from other related work packages (WP 2-Benchmarking Green Corridors, WP 3- Sustainable Green Technologies, WP 4- Smart exploitation of ICT-flows, and WP6- Policy Recommendations), Task 5.2 consist of important sub-tasks such as:

-- Based on the identified ICT and technology gaps for mitigating bottlenecks in European supply chains from Task 5.1 (Identify unsolved bottlenecks), study and evaluate research agendas (SRAs) in relevant Technology Platforms, and to the
+- Based on the identified ICT and technology gaps for mitigating bottlenecks in European supply chains from Task 5.1 (Identify unsolved bottlenecks), study and evaluate research agendas (SRAs) in relevant Technology Platforms, and to the extent possible also in national R&D activities in terms of on-going activities for closing the gaps.

-- extent possible also in national R&D activities in terms of on-going activities for closing the gaps. - Synthesize R&D efforts being carried out at a pan-European basis to conclude on recommendations for future R&D to the Commission.
+- Synthesize R&D efforts being carried out at a pan-European basis to conclude on recommendations for future R&D to the Commission. - Coordinate with results from WP6 and include relevant aspects in the final recommendations